NicaraguaOfficial Name: Republic of Nicaragua

 Medical care is limited, particularly outside of Managua.
 While intermediate level medical care is available in Managua, only basic and limited emergency medical services are available in many of the smaller towns and villages outside of the capital.
 Ambulance services, where available, provide transportation and basic first aid only.
 More advanced medical equipment and some medications and treatments are not available in Nicaragua.
 Physicians and hospital personnel frequently do not speak English, and medical reports are written in Spanish.

-Tap water is not considered reliably potable in Nicaragua.
+Tap water is not reliably potable in Nicaragua.
 All persons should drink only purified bottled water.

 Individuals traveling to Nicaragua should ensure that all their routine vaccinations are up to date.
 Vaccinations against hepatitis A, hepatitis B, rabies, and typhoid are strongly recommended.
 A yellow fever vaccination is not required to enter Nicaragua unless the traveler has recently visited a country where yellow fever is endemic.
 Travelers taking prescription medications should bring an adequate supply with them when coming to Nicaragua.
 Many newer combination medications are not available in local pharmacies.

-In July 2013, the Nicaraguan government declared an alert based on an increase in cases of dengue fever, H1N1 flu, and leptospirosis.
+Travelers to Nicaragua might be exposed to dengue fever, chikunguyna, H1N1 flu, leptospirosis, typhoid fever and intestinal parasites such as giardia and amoeba.
 We advise U.S. citizens to take appropriate precautions and consult with your medical professional for advice before you visit Nicaragua.

 You can find good information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website, which contains additional health information for travelers, including detailed country-specific health information.